-One of the closest international airports is at Santiago de Compostela.
+The closest international airport is Santiago de Compostela.

 Please also make sure you have access to an additional US$400, to be used when unforeseen incidents or circumstances outside our control (eg. a natural disaster, civil unrest or an outbreak of bird flu) necessitate a change to our planned route.